 I think that understanding the recipient and the environment is key for developing mindful communication skills so that you can increase your productivity at work and happiness at home.
 Understanding the obstacles that can prevent someone from receiving your communication, and the context in which that communication might be received can help you tailor your communications so that you receive the response you need.
 Here are two cases in point from my experience.

-I belong to a wonderful community public speaking club (Toastmasters) where frequently we have to communicate with our members to advise them of their roles for the next weeks meeting.
+I used to belong to a wonderful community public speaking club (Toastmasters) where frequently we have to communicate with our members to advise them of their roles for the next week’s meeting.
 When I started with this club, we used the standard telephone tree – and it worked great!
-We were engaged, we had great attendance, people felt connected – even if they couldn’t attend that week.
+There was engagement and connection.
 Then, slowly and insidiously, email took the place of the personal phone call.
 It was quick, convenient, and a valid method of communication.

 But we lost something when we switched to email – notably, members.
 I live in a fairly rural part of California where we have lush trees and majestic mountains, and some of our members only have access to dial-up internet services (*shudder*) because of geographic challenges.
 Soon, we weren’t connecting with these members and they left to pursue other avenues.
 We also had older members, who have a preference for high-touch communication and not high-tech.
 Soon, the lack of phone calls to these members led to lack of connection, and we lost those members.